-The Fimber Texel flock comprises around fifty Pedigree Ewes together with usually three Stock Rams.
+The Fimber Texel flock comprises around thirty Pedigree Ewes together with usually two Stock Rams.
 Progeny are reared to Shearling stage for sale in the Autumn, annually.
 The sheep are kept on rented permanent grasses at approximately 500 feet above sea-level on the Yorkshire Wolds.
 We can always be sure that sheep will 'grow on' when they leave this environment for kinder surroundings.

 Another powerful son of Overseer was called Fimber Underline.
 He achieved Champion male at the English National Texel sale and was bought by Doug Jewitt of Hutton Buscel near Scarborough.
 He went on to make his mark in the Showring for a number of years but more importantly helped the Osbaldeston flock to include more scope and gigot.

 Our production methods concentrate on the sale of shearlings.
-(The land we use for rearing is not sufficiently productive for getting ram lambs and ewe lambs ready for the autumn sales.)
+(The land we use for rearing is not usually sufficiently productive for getting ram lambs and ewe lambs ready for the autumn sales.)
 Both Pedigree and Commercial sheep are sold.
 Sales from home generally commence in August.
-While we have sold at both the English and Scottish National Sales, in recent years we have concentrated on the Club sales at Carlisle and Skipton.
+While we have sold at both the English and Scottish National Sales as well as Carlisle, more recently we have concentrated on the Club sales at Skipton.

-While we have always employed performance-testing using a computerised programme developed in-house, additionally we are recording with MLC/Signet which now compares performance of both male and female stock across the whole of the National Texel flock.
+We have always engaged in performance-testing: at first using a computerised programme developed in-house, then with MLC/Signet which now compares performance of both male and female stock across the whole of the National Texel flock.
 With the concentration on growth rate and gigot conformation over all the years, not surprisingly we have many of our current generation of rams and gimmers in the top 1% of recorded Texels.

-Visitors are welcome to view the stock - just ring 01377 236698 or send an email to JackLucas@fimber-texels.co.uk
+Visitors are welcome to view the stock by appointment-

 Click on 'How to find us' to see directions for travel.